FLOSSBoxIN/FeedMe/doc/en/patches_2.x.md

 adapter for all activities.
   - update split actionbar mode: show actionbar with menus at bottom for phone or show at side for tablet.
   - update handness option: decide FAB, side actionbar and swipe back at which side: left or right.
-  - long click actionbar title to enter edit mode.
+  - long press actionbar title to enter edit mode.
   - provide back, up and down menu for tablet, you also can use them on phone.
 - Improve actionbar and animation
   - transparent actionbar for android 5.0+.